conflict resolution

 For these reasons Brooks Jordan’s Personal Safety Awareness for Students programme is specifically tailored to meet the needs of teenagers, men or women, heading off to college, university or further education in cities they will be unfamiliar with.
 For the majority of young people this will the first time they have left the safety of their own home and family to experience the excitement and freedom of independent living.
 Few will truly appreciate the risks they may face nor the realise how potentially more hostile their new environment in some of the big cities such as London, Glasgow, Manchester, Birmingham or Nottingham may be.
 This is often quite a culture shock for students bought up in rural or less confrontational parts of the UK.

-or ring us on (01623) 407793 and ask to speak to Julie for more information about this essential training for students.
+Just ring us on (01623) 407793 and ask to speak to Julie for more information about this essential training for students.

 Brooks Jordan chosen to deliver ‘Independence Day’ training for St Bede’s School East Sussex